Cfenton07/aws-bootcamp-cruddur-2023/journal/week3.md

 For unauthenticated users: If a user is not logged in, the if block is skipped, and they will only see the original list of activities.

-In short, I've successfully added a dynamic, personalized message that only appears at the top of the home feed for authenticated users
+In short, I've successfully added a dynamic, personalized message that only appears at the top of the home feed for authenticated users.

+## HomeFeeds Page also update:

+HomeFeedPage.js file has been fixed for the blank page issue that occurred after signing out.
+The problem was that the code was designed to fetch data only when the user state was a non-null value, which meant it stopped fetching data when you signed out.

+Here is a summary of the key changes I made:

+Refactored loadData: The loadData function was updated to handle both authenticated and unauthenticated requests.
+It now attempts to get a session and an accessToken, but it's designed to continue even if no session is found.
+It then uses the headers object, which is now correctly defined, to conditionally add the Authorization token to the fetch request.

+Simplified useEffect: I removed the second useEffect hook that was dependent on the user state.
+Now, a single useEffect hook calls both checkAuth() and loadData() when the component first loads.
+This ensures the app always attempts to load the home feed, regardless of whether a user is currently logged in or not.

+These changes ensure that the frontend will always request data from the backend, and the backend (which we previously corrected) will respond with the appropriate public data when a user is signed out, preventing the blank page from appearing.